 sunpy is part of the wider ecosystem of scientific Python packages for solar physics.
 Therefore a working sunpy installation is more about installing the scientific Python ecosystem than sunpy itself.

-If you do not currently have a working scientific Python distribution this guide will set you up with the Anaconda scientific Python distribution, which makes it easy to install and manage your scientific Python packages.
+If you do not currently have a working scientific Python distribution this guide will set you up with the Miniconda, which makes it easy to install and manage your scientific Python packages.
 Other options are listed later in the Advanced Installation Instructions section.

-To install the Anaconda Python distribution follow the instructions at here.
-Although Anaconda makes it simple to switch between Python versions, we recommend that new users install the latest Python 3.x version of Anaconda as SunPy only supports Python 3.7+.
+To install the Miniconda Python distribution follow the instructions at here.
+Although Miniconda makes it simple to switch between Python versions, we recommend that new users install the latest Python 3.x version of Miniconda as SunPy only supports Python 3.7+.

 to install sunpy:

 conda install sunpy

 You now have a working sunpy installation.
 You can check your sunpy install by following the instructions in Testing sunpy.

 You can update to the latest version by running:

 Advanced sunpy Installation¶

 If you do not wish to use Miniconda to install Scientific Python or you already have a scientific Python installation there are other options for installing SunPy: